closeio/making.close.com/_posts/2022-06-02-reduce-docker-image-size/index.md

 Above, we start with the `stage_0` image definition.
 It is done for caching purposes.
 This way we don't need to re-install packages whenever any part of the code changes. `stage_0` will rebuild only if dependencies are changed (`package.json` or `yarn. lock`).

 Then, there is the `stage_dev`, where we copy all the files needed for the frontend image to run.
-This image is later used in the CI/CD checks like linting or unit testing. frontend developers also uses it to run the frontend app in the Docker environment.
+This image is later used in the CI/CD checks like linting or unit testing. frontend developers also use it to run the frontend app in the Docker environment.

 Finally, we have the `stage_build` stage where the static app is built.
 The built app is then copied to a lightweight NGINX image.
 When backend developers don’t need to edit frontend code, they can run just the backend part of the stack together with this pre-built frontend image.
 It has the advantage of spinning up very quickly.